wting/williamting.com/_posts/2012-04-18-django-setup-on-dreamhost.md

 With this set up you now have an environment that can be easily updated or frozen at your discretion.

 It was a long road (unless you went the automatic installation route), but now you're ready to start hosting Django apps on your Dreamhost account!

+If you ever want to remove PythonBrew, either disable it by using `pythonbrew off` or delete the `~/.pythonbrew/` folder.

 [pb]: http://pypi.python.org/pypi/pythonbrew/
 [pip]: http://www.pip-installer.org/en/latest/index.html